igvteam/juicebox.js/index.md

 **Tracks:**

-Genome tracks and 2D annotations can be loaded from the "Load Tracks" menu.
+Genome tracks and 2D annotations can be loaded from the `Load Tracks` menu.
-The Encode option searches the database for all supported track types for supported genomes.
+The ENCODE option searches a database for all supported track types for supported genomes.
 This can take some time to initialize (5-10 seconds) on first use.

 **Load by URL:**